 With time, everything changes, even the hard-core traditions and festivals.
 Raksha Bandhan has greatly changed in the way it is celebrated.
 Earlier, it was only the sisters who would be pampered with cash or shagun or chocolates and mithais as gifts.
 Now both brothers and sisters see the festival as a means to express their love for one another through thoughtful gifts.

 Even the Rakhi threads have undergone a huge transformation over the years.
-From being simple and humble like the brother-sister relationship in those days to the more hype, extravagant pearl-stone studded and cartoon themed ones today, the Rakhi thread seems to be symbolising the changing times in its own way.
+From being simple and humble like the brother-sister relationship in those days to the more hype, extravagant pearl-stone studded and cartoon themed ones today, the Rakhi thread seems to be symbolizing the changing times in its own way.

 And not to forget the Rakhi delivering scene.
 Gone are the days of going to the courier office with the small, poorly packed parcel of Rakhi to be delivered to Bhaiya in Delhi.
 The online shopping portals today, not only help to get Rakhis and gifts across different parts of India but also out of it with a few clicks, all from the comfort of your homes or offices.
-And you can also select from a number of Rakhi thread designs, Rakhis with chocolates, sweets combos and exciting Rakhi gifts at great prices.
+And you can also select from a number of Rakhi thread designs, Rakhis with chocolates, sweets combos and exciting Rakhi gifts online at great prices.

 Only for Real Brothers?